dragonfly-science/dragonfly-website/content/publications/richard_risk_2015.md

 pdf: AEBR-162-risk-assessment.pdf
 tags: edward, yvan, dragonfly, seabird, bycatch, report
 ---
-This report presents an assessment of the risk of fisheries-related mortalities to 70 species and sub-species of seabirds that are breeding in New Zealand.
+This report, together with the [supplementary information](/publications/pdf/AEBR-162-risk-supplement.pdf), presents an assessment of the risk of fisheries-related mortalities to 70 species and sub-species of seabirds that are breeding in New Zealand.
 The risk assessment considered all fishing by commercial trawl, bottom-longline, surface-longline and set-net methods within the outer boundary of New Zealand’s Exclusive Economic Zone.
 It built on a previous seabird risk assessment that was carried out in 2013,